 The worst impact would be to impose the original maximum sentence you could have received for your crime.
-In other circumstances, you may return to serving your original jail sentence.
-Finally, you could have additional terms added to your probation, or the court could choose to extend your probation period.
+You could have additional terms added to your probation, or the court could choose to extend your probation period.
+In any case, a criminal defense lawyer in Burbank at Simmrin Law Group can review your case and answer your questions.

 For a free legal consultation, call (310) 896-2723